beginning of content

 What is the uterus?

 Your uterus (also known as your womb) sits in the middle of your pelvis.
-It is pear-shaped and has 3 main sections:
+It is pear-shaped and has 4 main parts:

-Ligaments (bands of tough, flexible tissue) hold your uterus in position.
+Ligaments (bands of tough, flexible tissue) hold your uterus in place.
 It sits behind your bladder and in front of your rectum.

-Your uterus wall is made up of 3 layers.
+The wall of your uterus is made up of 3 layers:

-Illustration showing the female reproductive system, and the sections of the uterus.
+Illustration of the female reproductive system, and the sections of the uterus.

-The size of a non-pregnant uterus can vary, depending on your age and stage of life.
-The size and shape of your uterus can also change after pregnancy.
+The size and shape of your uterus change throughout your life, depending on your age and stage of life.
+As you reach menopause, your uterus will become smaller.

 How does my uterus change during pregnancy?